akhsudop/redux-auth-phonebook/README.md

 ## Usage

 1. Fill in the contact form with the required information.
-2. Click the "Add Contact" button to add the contact to the list.
+2. Click the "Add Contact" button to add the contact to the list and store it in the external API.
 3. The added contacts will be displayed below the contact form.
 4. To delete a contact, click the "Delete" button associated with the contact.
-   This will remove the contact from the list and delete it from the local storage.
+   This will remove the contact from the list and delete it from both the contact list and the external API.

+## External API

+This app uses an external API (mockapi.io) to store and retrieve contact data.
+The API allows you to perform CRUD operations on the contact data.